Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Let me go.

-CLINT BARTON: No. Please, no
+CLINT BARTON: No. Please, no.